The New Generation of AT8, AT10 and AT15 Timing Belts

 75% Stiffer Tensile Strength and 30% Higher Transmittable Force

 BRECOflex CO., L.L.C. translates the customers’ needs into new and expanded product lines.
 A common problem among customers that use high powered, high torque applications is that a traditional polyurethane timing belt just wasn’t lasting as long as needed. move-series is the solution. move-series is the latest innovations in timing belt design that offers unprecedented stiffness, strength and wear that is guaranteed to improve production and reduce machine downtime.
-Download our AT10 move-series Engineering Bulletin and our Download our AT15 move-series Engineering Bulletin
+Download the AT10 and AT15 move-series catalog.

 Unprecedented Cord Strength